 The trail requires a little bit of cross-country hiking (no established trails/ route-finding).

-2 miles from the trailhead, you’ll reach the top of that first section out of Mammoth Lakes Basin.
+2 miles from the trailhead, you’ll reach the top of that first section out of Mammoth Lakes Basin: Mammoth Crest.
 From here, the crowds dissipate a ton.
 I’ve been up here twice and only saw two other people in the Summer and no one else in the Fall.
-The trail runs parallel with the JMT but never connecting.
+The trail runs parallel with the JMT but never connects.

 Fun fact: up here, you’re by the junction and hike through three different counties: Mono County, Madera County, and Fresno County.

-We arrived at 4:20 pm, set up camp, took a short break inside away from the mosquitos, then headed for a quick evening dip at 5:40 pm before sun set and dinner.
-We were able to hang out in the lake for about 40 mins before getting eating alive by the mosquitos or sand flies (not sure what it was, I think it was sand flies just because I didn’t get the usual reaction I do from mosquitos).
+We arrived at 4:20 pm, set up camp, took a short break inside away from the mosquitos, then headed for a quick evening dip at 5:40 pm before sunset and dinner.
+We were able to hang out in the lake for about 40 mins before getting eaten alive by the mosquitos or sand flies (not sure what it was, I think it was sand flies just because I didn’t get the usual reaction I do from mosquitos).

 We were back at camp by 6:30 pm.
 I made sure to pack the larger 3-door Big Agnes tent because I knew we would have plenty of time to just hang out and hide from the bugs, which worked out great with Kinga’s two small dogs.
 I also rarely pack a book but again, I knew I’d have extra time so I read a little, we made dinner, and came out to see the sunset glow from 8:10 – 8:20 pm.